fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 A group of approximately 1,000 Muslim men set out northward from Madinah toward Mount Uhud late on Friday, 21 December 624.
 Early the next morning, they took a position on the lower slopes of the hill of Uhud.
 Shortly before the battle commenced, 'Abdallah ibn Ubayy, chief of the Khazraj, along with 300 other men, withdrew their support for Muhammad and returned to Medina, with reports suggesting Ibn Ubayy's discontent with the plan to march out from Medina to meet the Meccans.
 Ibn Ubayy and his followers would later receive censure in the Quran for this act.

     What ye suffered on the day the two armies met, was with the leave of Allah, in order that He might test the believers.
 And in order that He might test the Hypocrites also, these were told: "Come, fight in the way of Allah, or (at least) drive (The foe from your city)."
 They said: "Had we known how to fight, we should certainly have followed you."
 They were that day nearer to Disbelief than to Faith, saying with their mouths what was not in their hearts but Allah hath full knowledge of all they conceal.
 (They are) the ones that say, of their brethren slain, while they themselves sit (at ease): "If only they had listened to us they would not have been slain."
 Say: "Avert death from your own selves, if ye speak the truth."
-    Quran, Surah 3 (Al Imran), Ayah 166–168
+    Quran, surah Aal-i-Imran (The House of Imran) 3:166–168

 The Muslim force, now numbering around 700 encamped on the slopes of Uhud, facing Madinah, with their back protected by the mountain.
 Before the battle, Muhammad had assigned 50 archers on a nearby rocky hill at the west side of the Muslim camp.
 This was a strategic decision in order to shield the vulnerable flanks of the outnumbered Muslim army; the archers on the hill were to protect the left flank, while the right flank was to be protected by the Mount of Uhud situated on the east side of the Muslim camp.
 Protecting the flanks of the Muslim army meant that the Meccan army would not be able to turn around the Muslim camp, and thus the Muslim army wouldn't be surrounded or encircled by the Meccan cavalry, keeping in mind that the Meccan cavalry outnumbered the Muslim cavalry with 50-to-1.
-Muhammad ordered the Muslim archers to not leave their positions on the hill unless ordered to do so by him, making it clear by uttering these words to the archers,
+Muhammad ordered the Muslim archers to not leave their positions on the hill unless ordered to do so by him, making it clear by uttering these words to the archers:

     "If you see us prevail and start to take spoils, do not come to assist us.
 And if you see us get vanquished and birds eat from our heads, do not come to assist us."
+    Quran, surah Al-Anfal (The Spoils of War) 8:48

 ### The Duels
 The Meccan army positioned itself facing the Muslim lines, with the main body led by Abu Sufyan, and the left and right flanks commanded by Ikrimah ibn Abu Jahl, son of Amr ibn Hishām and Khalid ibn al-Walid, respectively.
 'Amr ibn al-'As was commander of the cavalry and his task was to coordinate the attack between the cavalry wings.
 They attacked with their initial charge led by the Medinan exile Abu ‘Amir.
 Thwarted by a shower of stones from the Muslims, Abu ‘Amir and his men were forced to retreat to the camps behind the Meccan lines.
 The Meccan standard-bearer Talhah ibn Abi Talhah al-‘Abdari, advanced and challenged the enemy to a duel.
 Ali ibn Abi Talib, the cousin of Muhammad, rushed forth and struck Talhah down in a single blow.
 Talhah's brother, Uthman, ran forward to pick up the fallen banner — the Meccan women willing him on with songs and the loud beating of timbrels.
 Hamza ibn ‘Abd al-Muttalib emerged from the Muslim ranks, bringing him to a similar fate as Talhah.
 It was their family that was responsible for the Meccan army's standard-bearing, and thus one by one, Talhah's brothers and sons went to retrieve the Meccan banner and fight unsuccessfully until they all eventually perished.
 Following the duels, general engagement between the two armies commenced.
 Meccan confidence quickly began to dissolve as the Muslims swept through their ranks.